-Students get to think completely out of the box and create Avant-Garde and runway looks.
+Lecture Hrs: 5 Lab Hrs: 25 Credit Hrs: 1 Students get to think completely out of the box and create Avant-Garde and runway looks.
 This course will also include strip lash and lash tabbing application.

-MAK120 Photography for a Makeup Artist

-In this course, students will learn how to take portfolio quality pictures to build their business visually.
+MAK120 Photography for a Makeup Artist In this course, students will learn how to take portfolio guality pictures to build their business visually.
 The basics of back grounds, lighting, and angles will be covered.
 Students will also learn how to properly edit still pictures, and videos.
+Common cosmetic ingredients and their functions will be discussed along with the FDAs role in regulation of cosmetic ingredients for consumer safety.
+The student will be introduced to the chemistry involved in creating skin care products which will teach the student how to choose a product line for a wide range of skin types and conditions create, and work with latex, rubber, and silicone to create each piece.

+Lab Hrs:30

-Credit Hrs: 1 MAK124 Airbrushing Lecture Hrs: 10 Lab Hrs: 20 The Airbrushing course includes basic knowledge of an airbrush machine and maintenance.
+The Airbrushing course includes basic knowledge of an airbrush machine and maintenance.
 After completing the course, students will be able to airbrush foundation, bronzer, blush, and eye shadow.
+MAK126 Prosthetics